grafana/writers-toolkit/docs/sources/write/shortcodes/index.md

 ## More

-The `<!--more-->` shortcode determines a custom cutoff for the preview of indidivudal What's New posts in list views everywhere, such as the internal feed, https://grafana.com/whats-new/, or a given releases "What's new in Grafana" post.
-Anything after the `<!--more-->` shortcode is only visibile after clicking the **Read More** button from the list view or by otherwise manually going to that What's New post's full URL.
+The `<!--more-->` shortcode determines a custom cutoff for the preview of individual What's New posts in list views everywhere, such as the internal feed, https://grafana.com/whats-new/, or a given releases "What's new in Grafana" post.
+Anything after the `<!--more-->` shortcode is only visible after clicking the **Read More** button from the list view or by otherwise manually going to that What's New post's full URL.

 If you don't use the `<!--more-->` shortcode, Hugo automatically determines a cutoff for the preview.